We are maintaining our Neutral recommendation on PetroChina ADRs.

 Marketing: The firm's marketing operations include a

-including gasoline, diesel, kerosene and lubricants, through a
+products, including gasoline, diesel, kerosene and lubricants,

-wholesale and retail distribution system across China.
+and a wholesale and retail distribution system across China.

 PetroChina Company Limited - ADR (PTR): Read the